oriches/Resharper.ReactivePlugin/README.md

 Currently there are only 3 highlights and 2 quick fixes defined  - this is 'still' a beta release after all :)

-See the [Wiki] (https://github.com/oriches/Resharper.ReactivePlugin/wiki) page on the wiki for an index of supported highlights & actions.
+See the [Wiki] (https://github.com/oriches/Resharper.ReactivePlugin/wiki) page on the wiki for an index of supported highlights, quick fixes & actions.

 **Can I contribute?**